Norway

 Average maternal age (AMA)

-The average maternal age (AMA) at birth reached 30.4 years in 2024, showing a small increase of 0.1 years from the previous year.
-Over the last five years, the AMA has steadily climbed, with an average of 30.1 years during this period.
-This figure is 6.8 years greater than the average in the 1970s.
-On a global scale, Norway holds the 17th position among 38 countries.
+The average maternal age (AMA) at birth reached 30.4 years in 2024, marking a small increase of 0.1 years from the previous year.
+This upward trend has been consistent over the last five years, with the AMA averaging 30.1 years during that period.
+Compared to the 1970s, the AMA has risen by 6.8 years.
+On the global stage, Norway holds the 17th position out of 38 countries, and within Europe, it is placed 12th among 31 nations.

 | Year | BIRTH | Year | BIRTH |